pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/MD50_description.md

 phytoplankton size.
 Over the time series, median phytoplankton size has declined by 0.084 *μ*m ESD, or by 5.3%.
 The monthly anomaly has declined as well, by 0.069 *μ*m ESD.
-Average estimated median phytoplankton size was below average across much of the fishing grounds.
+Average estimated median phytoplankton size was below average across much of the fishing grounds, particularly north of about 30°N.

 **Indicator Data**
 Description: Median phytoplankton cell size can be estimated from